harrysentonbury/quarter-dead-synth/README.md

 ![qdgui-layout](images/qds_gui.jpg)

-**Note:- This is a quick and dirty orrible synth and not all computers are going to deliver the goods in pristine condition.
-If this is the case, try the [Emergency-version](Emergency-version/) pictured below.** But if it does deliver, the overwhelming beauty of the sound will strike your heart and produce tears in your eyes.
+**Note:-** This is a quick and dirty orrible synth and not all computers are going to deliver the goods in pristine condition.
+If this is the case, try the [Emergency-version](Emergency-version/) pictured below.
+But if it does deliver, the overwhelming beauty of the sound will strike your heart and produce tears in your eyes.

 ![qdgui-layout](images/eqds_tr0.jpg)

-I have tried both versions on an antiquated dell laptop with a dual core pentium running Debian on which it worked perfectly with no perceptible latency.
-However, on my daughters ryzen3 gaming computer running Mint, quarter_dead_e.py was a disaster and Emergency-version had a bit of latency.(Though I did Knock her computer up in my shed).

 Listen to these synths on this video : [https://youtu.be/WFZZJfIEdT4](https://youtu.be/WFZZJfIEdT4).